Pepe Soho: Photography

-Soho credits a near-death experience for revitalizing his childhood interest in photography and a renewed appreciation for the natural world.
+Soho credited a near-death experience with revitalizing his childhood interest in photography and a renewed appreciation of the natural world.
 In 2011, Soho traveled to India to take part in a 3-month meditation retreat.
 Shortly into the trip, however, he suffered a brutal accident while riding a horse that broke both his knees.
 The accident forced him to return to Mexico in a wheelchair.
 Soho underwent numerous surgeries and endured a long recovery.
 The medical treatments weakened his immune system and he was eventually diagnosed with Systemic Candidiasis, which caused extreme weight loss and pain.
 Soho battled with severe depression until he began to regain mobility and his overall health in 2013.
 On brief walks in the Bosque de Chapultepec he started taking photographs, primarily as a means of distraction.
 Nine months later he applied to a photography school in Mexico City and went on to study at the International Center of Photography (ICP), in New York City.
 Upon concluding his studies, he undertook various photography expeditions that would take him to more than 50 countries around the world, starting in Antarctica.
-His current focus on the landscape of his native Mexico.
+His most recent focus was on the landscape of his native Mexico.

 In 2014 Soho opened a gallery in the neighborhood of Polanco to showcase his work.
 Within a few years he opened an additional space in Mexico City and three others in San Miguel de Allende, Guanajuato; and Playa del Carmen, and Tulúm in Quintana Roo.